ViaAnalytics/AVI/README.md

 **Note**: the following deployment suggestions assumes that you are using a Linux or Unix server.
 We have not used Windows servers, and some of this advice will likely have to be modified in that environment.

 Each of the included Python utilities has a set of dependencies.
-We highly recommend managing these dependencies using (Python virtual environments)[https://virtualenv.pypa.io/en/stable/] and the (pip package manager)[https://pypi.python.org/pypi/pip].
+We highly recommend managing these dependencies using [Python virtual environments](https://virtualenv.pypa.io/en/stable/) and the [pip package manager](https://pypi.python.org/pypi/pip).
 Use of virtual environments allows the administrator to maintain a separate set of dependencies for each script.

 We recommend installing `pip` globally using your distribution’s package manager, and then installing `virtualenv` globally using `pip`.